-Pin(s) Signal Name Use 1 Working Sense Connected to the working electrode in most cases (see Chapter 5).
-This lead has a 261 Ω resistor in the cell end of the cable.
-Custom cell cables are likely to require a similar resistor.
-2, 14 WS Shield The shield for the working-sense input.
-Driven to the same potential as Pin 1.
+Pin(s) Signal Name Use 1,9 Working Connected to the working electrode (see Chapter 5).
+2, 10 Working Shield The shield for the working electrode.
+Connected to Floating Ground on Dend of the cable.
 Left open at the cell end of the cell cable.
-3, 4, 15, 17 Reference Shield The shield for the reference electrode input.
-Driven to the same potential as Pin 16.
-Left open at the cell end of the cell cable.
-5, 7, 10, 11, 18, 19, 22, 24 Ground The potentiostat's floating ground.
+3 No connect 4, 6,11,13 Ground The potentiostat's floating ground.
 Can be used to shield the cell if very low currents need to be measured.
 Also used as a shield for the counter electrode cable.
-6 Counter Sense With an Interface 1010, used to sense the potential of the counter electrode.
-Allows accurate ZRA mode even with significant cell current through counter lead's resistance.
-8 CBL_ID1 One of four cable-ID bits.
+5,12 Counter Connected to the counter electrode 7 CBL_ID1 One of four cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
-9 CBL_ID2 One of four cable-ID bits.
+8 CBL_ID2 One of four cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
-12, 25 Working Shield The shield for the working electrode input.
-Connected to Floating Ground .
-Left open at the cell end of the cell cable.
-13 Working Electrode Connected to the working electrode.
-The cell current flows through this pin.
-16 Reference Electrode Connected to the reference electrode in most cases (see Chapter 5).
-This has a 261 Ω resistor in the cell end of the cable.
-Custom cell cables are l to require a similar resistor.
-20 CBL_ID0 One of four cable-ID bits.
-Used to identify the type of cell cable attached the unit.
+14 CBL_ID0 One of four cable ID bits.
+Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
-21 CBL_ID3 One of four cable-ID bits.
+15 CBL_ID3 One of four cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
-23 Counter Electrode Connected to the cell's counter electrode.
-The cell current flows through this connection.